Implied vs Realized Volatility

 Because option buyers are often willing to pay for protection against uncertainty, especially around stress or event risk.
 That can keep priced volatility above subsequently observed volatility even when the market is functioning normally.

-Which measure matters more for options traders?
+Which measure matters more for options pricing?

 Both matter, but for different reasons.
 Implied volatility matters for how options are priced now, while realized volatility matters for judging how much movement actually occurred and for comparing priced uncertainty with the market’s eventual path.